pass-the-salt/2023/README.md

 or visit https://gohugo.io/installation/linux/ and take the Extended edition.

+## Get the source files

+Clone this Github repo: `git clone https://github.com/pass-the-salt/2023.git`

 ## Modify content

+Some indications about the different directories and files:
 - `config.toml`: contains global parameters of the site (title, logo, lang, top and bottom menu content).
 - `data/en/homepage.yml`: Yaml parameters to inject into homepage through Vex theme templates.
 - `themes/vex-hugo/layouts/`: several directories containing all HTML templates of the Vex theme.